Bulls, Pacers grab last 2 spots in NBA playoffs

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

 So now the matchups are set.
-The schedules will be released late Wednesday by the NBA.

 Boston wrapped up the No. 1 seed with a win over Milwaukee.
-The Celtics are the sixth different franchise to grab the No. 1 seed in the East in the last six seasons — Chicago did in 2012, followed by Miami, Indiana, Atlanta, Cleveland and now Boston.
+The Celtics are the sixth different franchise to grab the No. 1 seed in the East in the past six seasons — Chicago did in 2012, followed by Miami, Indiana, Atlanta, Cleveland and now Boston.

 The Celtics will meet the Bulls in Round 1.

-Defending NBA champion Cleveland gets Indiana in the East first round.
+Defending NBA champion Cleveland gets Indiana in the East first round, and they’ll play the first game of the postseason Saturday afternoon.
 Cavaliers star LeBron James has played in 51 first-round games in his career — and his teams in Cleveland and Miami are 44-7 in those contests.

 Only two of the eight first-round matchups were undecided going into Wednesday.